LucaJRossi/NIGO/README.md

 NIGO
 ====

-NIGO: a Numerical Integrator of Galactic Orbits
+NIGO is a  Numerical Integrator of Galactic Orbits.

+This repository contains the source codes of NIGO, the bash scripts to install the code and some basilar MATLAB scripts to visualize the outputs.
+This is the first release of the NIGO.
+See the document Nigo_manual.pdf for installation guidelines.

+Luca J. Rossi